Second-Order Constrained Dynamic Optimization: Theoretical Time Complexity

 \section{Theoretical Time Complexity}

 In this section, we compare the theoretical per-iteration time complexities of DDP and SQP.
+We note that for SQP, the reported complexity corresponds to one iteration of solving the inner QP subproblem, rather than the overall solution of the outer nonlinear problem.
+This is because with inequality constraints, we cannot tell the number of iterations required to solve the inner subproblem.
 All complexities are summarized in Table \ref{tab:intro_comparison}.

-In unconstrained DDP, the computational bottleneck is inverting $Q_{uu}$ in the backward pass $N-1$ times.
-Therefore, its complexity is $\mathcal{O}(Nm^{3})$, in single-shooting and $\mathcal{O}(N(n+m)^{3})$ in multiple-shooting.
+In unconstrained DDP, the computational bottleneck is inverting $Q_{uu}$.
+Reference \cite{yakowitz1991convergence} has a detailed breakdown of the computational complexity of unconstrained DDP, which includes matrix inversion, as well as matrix multiplication operations.
+Matrix multiplication is a highly parallelizable operation, and therefore it can be optimized very effectively, while matrix inversion remains a much harder operation to optimize and accelerate.
+When $n \gg m$, matrix multiplications involving $Q_{xx}$ and $V_{xx}$, are theoretically more expensive than inverting $Q_{uu}$.
+However, these operations can be accelerated, whereas inversion of $Q_{uu}$ still requires a cubic time complexity.
+The inversion is performed $N-1$ times in the backward pass.
+Therefore, the complexity is $\mathcal{O}(Nm^{3})$, in single-shooting and $\mathcal{O}(N(n+m)^{3})$ in multiple-shooting.
 The barrier, AL, and ADMM DDPs follow the same complexity because the number of decision variables (of inner loops) is the same as in standard DDP.
 In IP DDP, the coefficient matrix of the system of equations in \eqref{eq:IP_KKT_matrix} has size $(m+2w) \times (m+2w)$.
 This system can be reduced to a smaller one by eliminating the slack variable, whose coefficient matrix has the size of $(m+w)\times (m+w)$ \citep{Wachter2006IPOPT}.
 Further reduction can be performed by eliminating the multiplier, giving a system with a coefficient matrix of $m \times m$ \citep{Nocedal2006numerical}.
 Therefore, the time complexity with respect to the decision variables is cubic.
 The same analysis can be applied to PDAL DDPs.

 In SQPs, the bottleneck is solving the QP subproblems, whose Hessian has the size of $(N-1)m \times (N-1)m$ in single- and $\{(N-1)m + Nn\} \times \{(N-1)m + Nn\}$ in multiple-shooting.
-These large Hessians lead to $\mathcal{O}(N^{3}m^{3})$ and $\mathcal{O}(N^{3}(m+n)^{3})$ for single- and multiple-shooting, respectively.
-However, as mentioned in section \ref{subsec:SQP_multi}, several methods in multiple-shooting SQP that can reduce the complexity to $\mathcal{O}(N(m+n)^{3})$ are available.
-From a computational point of view, the single-shooting variant is useful for a problem with a short time horizon $N$ and a large state dimension $n$.
+These large Hessians lead to $\mathcal{O}(N^{3}m^{3})$ and $\mathcal{O}(N^{3}(m+n)^{3})$ for single- and multiple-shooting, respectively for one iteration of QP subproblem.
+However, as mentioned in section \ref{subsec:SQP_multi}, several methods in structure-exploiting multiple-shooting SQP that can reduce the QP's complexity are available.